nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-2. You can now see that the sales of the two drinks have been updated accordingly in the Sales Tracker inside the _Main View_.
+2. You can now see that tCheck has updated the sales of the two drinks in the Sales Tracker inside the _Main View_.

 {Example outcome screenshot to be added later}